GrammaticalFramework/gf-eclipse-plugin/README.markdown

 _Future versions of this view will contain a full tree of all identifiers available in the current scope._

 ### _Treebank Manager_ view
 This feature works together with the launch configurations to make the process of testing treebanks against your grammars quick and easy.
-The general concept (independent of GFEP) is this:
+As described in the [GF Book](http://www.grammaticalframework.org/gf-book/) (Section 10.5), the general development-test cycle (independent of GFEP) is as follows:

 1. Create a file `test.trees` which contains a bunch of abstract syntax trees, which you want to test
 1. Compile your grammar and linearise the trees one by one, using some command like `rf -lines -tree -file=test.trees | l -table | wf -file=test.trees.out`
-1. Manually correct the output in `test.trees.out` and save it as your gold standard file `test.gold`.
+1. Manually correct the output in `test.trees.out` and save it as your gold standard file `test.trees.gold`.
 1. Each time you update your grammar, repeat step 2, then compare your new output against the gold standard using `diff` or some other comparison tool.

 The **Treebank Manager** view follows this same pattern but provides a convenient graphical interface for running your treebanks and also for looking at the output, just using a few clicks:

 ![Treebank Manager view](http://www.grammaticalframework.org/eclipse/images/eclipse-treebank-manager.png)

+Note that GFEP assumes the following convention:

+`nouns.trees`
+: Treebank file (abstract trees)

+`nouns.trees.out`
+: Output file (generated linearisations)

+`nouns.trees.gold`
+: Gold standard file (manually corrected linearisations)

 ### Logs
 The GFEP writes to the Eclipse platform log.
 This can be accessed in two ways: